Stage 4 Draft: Buildroid

 Summary

 The Buildroid is an arm-mounted block-laying robot that places concrete blocks for non-load-bearing partition walls, working alongside a mason and helper on site.
 It covers one subtask within the masonry job: unit placement for interior partitions, with walls up to 4 m wide and 3 m tall per setup and blocks up to 40 kg.
 Buildroid began shipping in 2025 with four confirmed deployments (three pilots and one conference demonstration) in the UAE; planned U.S. commercial deployments have been announced but not confirmed.
+Render depth: factual_fallback.
+Binding claim is null (all candidates vendor-only, coverage tier partial).
+Beat 3 (operational shift) dropped.
+Three sentences.

 Unit Placement (Brick/Block/Stone)